Ricky Martin: Public image

 During the 2000s, Martin was known for "guarding his private life" and being "uncomfortable discussing intimate aspects of his personal life"; he used to insist on asking public to focus on his music and "steered interviewers away from his personal life".
 However, he chose to live both his "professional and personal life", making his private life public since the early 2010s.
-In 2021, he went on the cover of People with the title "No More Secrets" and told the magazine that he is "a man with no secrets", stating that he is "more comfortable in his own skin than ever before".
-Martin is one of the most followed celebrities on social media, with accounts on Instagram, Twitter, Facebook, YouTube, and TikTok.
-He stated about social media that he wishes he had "something as powerful as" them since his debut: "Obviously I like to have direct contact with the public, with the media.
-It's extremely important, but today, from my home, I can talk to millions of people and see their immediate reaction."
-He is noticed for his friendly interactions with his fans, who are called "Sexy Souls".
-Wax statues of Martin are on display at the Madame Tussauds wax museums in San Francisco, Sydney, and Orlando.
-The last one was moved from Las Vegas to Orlando for the opening of the museum in spring 2015.
+In 2021, he went on the cover of People with the title "No More Secrets" and told the magazine that he is "a man with no secrets", stating that he was "more comfortable in his own skin than ever before".

+Martin is considered to be a sex symbol.